scardine/consumeraffairs/README.md

     python3 manage.py runserver

-The default address/port are http://localhost:8000/ - for more information
+The default address/port is http://localhost:8000/ - for more information
 run:

     python3 manage.py help runserver